Investing Real Estate Investing

 Active and new properties also show the percentage of shares still available to investors.

 Once you've chosen a property, decide how much you'd like to invest.
-Arrived allows you to buy shares of a property for as little as a $100 buy in.
-You can continue to invest through Arrived, either by investing in new properties or by investing in Arrived’s private credit fund.
+You can buy shares for as little as a $100, and some properties may have maximums.

 Earning passive income